EllieExperiment/python-notebooks/README.md

 # python-notebooks

-## List of Sample Python notebooks to upload
+## List of Sample Python notebooks uploaded `master`:

-1. A notebook focussed on testing the outputs of a Random Number Generator: comes with an * .ipynb and a * .csv which is read into the file at the top.
+1. `01_RNG_tester` A notebook focussed on testing the outputs of a Random Number Generator: comes with an * .ipynb and a * .csv which is read into the file at the top.

-2. A python notebook which analyses an experiment statistically and outputs a load of data: comes with one * .ipynb and two * .csvs which are read in at the top.
+2. `01_eh_exp_analysis` A python notebook which analyses an experiment statistically and outputs a load of data: comes with one * .ipynb and two * .csvs which are read in at the top.

-3. A Big data python notebook which imports a compiled .py file in the same file/tree and then runs the functions from that file (I can’t remember what it does, it’s from a Data Science course I did at general assembly)
+3. `intro_to_big_data-lesson` A Big data python notebook which imports a compiled .py file in the same file/tree and then runs the functions from that file (I can’t remember what it does, it’s from a Data Science course I did at general assembly)

 ## Notes on how to call functions hosted in a * .py file in the same folder:
 https://problemsolvingwithpython.com/07-Functions-and-Modules/07.05-Calling-Functions-from-Other-Files/